decretist/Dissertation/Chapter3/chapter3.markdown

 [59] The quasi-monastic model of text production leaves open a range of possibilities.
-Those who have read the *Vita Augustini* written by Possidius of Calama († c.437) are likely to be unimpressed by the intellectual caliber of Augustine's episcopal household, and to assess its contribution to his work accordingly.
+Those who have read the *Vita Augustini* written by Possidius of Calama († c.437) are likely to be unimpressed by the intellectual caliber of Augustine's episcopal household and to assess its contribution to his work accordingly.

 [60] Winroth, “Where Gratian Slept”; Pennington, “The Biography of